 The extra special thing is that your eye can do this without the pupil changing aperture size.

 Motion is one area where the camera has one advantage over your eye photography.
 Our eyes are bound to track relative motion, whereas a camera can play with the concept of time, slowing it down for effect.

-But to understand shutter speed our eyes can be extremely helpful.
+But still to understand shutter speed our eyes can be extremely helpful.
 Imagine seeing a race car drive by us quickly.
-To see all the detail on it’s exterior our heads will turn and track the motion, and your camera must do the same too.
+To see all the detail on its exterior our heads will turn and track the motion, and your camera must do the same too.

 If we treat our eyes like a camera then you should know zooming is a luxury reserved only for your camera.
 Art school will teach a photographer never to zoom, instead move.
-Understandably there are times when zooming in is the only way to get your shot but it should be the last resort.
+Understandably there are times when zooming in is the only way to get your shot, but it should be the last resort.

 Try to move closer to your subject, change angles, tilt your camera or rethink the whole shot instead of relying on your lens.
+Why though?

-Well depending upon how you view photography you may consider that a zoomed-in photo a false view of a subject.
+Well depending upon how you view photography you may consider that a zoomed in photo a false view of a subject.
 That’s not the shot that your eye originally saw, it is a fictional viewpoint created by your focal length.

 You’ll notice that some camera models, such as Fuji X series, feature cameras with 23mm fixed focal lengths, which is reportedly the same view as our eye.

 If you aren’t this precious about the original composition of that your eye, mind or heart saw then ignore what we’re saying.
 Otherwise, it’s a good way to challenge your compositional skills if you don’t rely on a zoom and stick with one focal length.